mvolkmann/blog/src/smalltalk/01-quick-introduction.md

 If the font size is not to your liking, open the World menu, select "Preferences ...
 Size of GUI elements...", and select a different size.

-A Workspace window supports entering and evaluating Smalltalk statements.
+A Workspace window supports entering and evaluating Smalltalk expressions.
 It is similar to a read-eval-print-loop (REPL) in other programming languages.
-Open a Workspace and enter the statements shown in the following screenshot.
+Open a Workspace and enter the expressions shown in the following screenshot.
 The text in red boxes are the results of "printing" the value of the preceding expression.
 Do not enter that text.
+We will discuss how to print those results below.

 <img alt="Cuis Smalltalk Workspace session"
   src="/blog/assets/cuis-workspace-session.png?v={{pkg.version}}"
   style="width: 50%">

-The period character is used to separate, not terminate, statements.
+The period character is used to separate, not terminate, expressions.

-The third statement assigns a value to the variable `cityToTeam`.
+The third expressions assigns a value to the variable `cityToTeam`.
 To assign the value of an expression to a variable, enter a variable name, the assignment operator `:=`, and the expression.